NealMatta/udemy-react-2023-playground/17 Forms User Input/notes.md

 -   First approach is having a state value and handle state value for every input
 -   Second approach is having a state value that has all the input in it stored as an object and then a handle state value with an identifier to figure out which state piece to update
     -   You'd need to use the spread operator and previous values so that previous values are not overwritten

+# 252. Getting User Inputs via Refs

+-   advantage of using ref is that you'd use less code
+-   Downside is that resetting these values is a bit more difficult and if you have a ton of forms, it's a bit more difficult

+# 253. Getting Values via FormData & Native Browser APIs

+-   FormData object is built into the browser and makes it easy to handle the different values from the form
+-   All FormData should have the name prop set on the fields
+-   FormData works for a lot of the field types but not all.
+Specifically radio buttons don't work from what I learned in this section but there may be other values too

+# 254. Resetting Forms

+-   event.target.reset is a function you can run

+# 255. Validating Input on Every Keystroke via State

+-   Keystroke validation is only avaiable via State
+-   There's a ton of reasons why this would just be the best approach

+# 256. Validating Input Upon Lost Focus (Blur)

+-   `onBlur` is an event listener for input fields that fires when focus is lost from it